File Controller

 Select Workspace

-The Select Workspace option allows you to browse and select workspace or root folder from the local directory.
-Once the folder is selected you can add the respective audio files.
+The Select Workspace option allows you to browse and select a workspace or root folder from the local directory.
+Once the folder is selected, you can add the respective audio files.

-Also, you can also copy & paste the path of your workspace folder in the “Workspace” field.
+Also, you can copy and paste the path of your workspace folder in the “Workspace” field.

 Add Files